JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 ### 3.3 Load from and store to memory

-If you take a look at the xmmintrin.h file, you'll notice the compiler provides two kinds of load and store intrinsics :
+If you take a look at the xmmintrin.h file, you'll notice the compiler provides two kinds of load and store
+intrinsics:

-* \_mm\_load\_ps / \_mm\_store\_ps : these functions require the source / destination memory buffer to be aligned;
+* \_mm\_load\_ps / \_mm\_store\_ps: these functions require the source / destination memory buffer to be aligned;
-the alignment boundary depends on the version of the SIMD you're using : 16 bits for SSE2, 32 bits for AVX.
+the alignment boundary depends on the version of the SIMD you're using: 16 bits for SSE2, 32 bits for AVX.
-* \_mm\_loadu\_ps / \_mm\_storeu\_ps : these functions don't require any alignment of the source / destination
+* \_mm\_loadu\_ps / \_mm\_storeu\_ps: these functions don't require any alignment of the source / destination
 memory buffer.

-Intrinsics with alignment constraints are faster, and should be used by default; however, even if memory allocations are aligned, you can't guarantee that the memory buffer you pass to load / store function is aligned.
+Intrinsics with alignment constraints are faster, and should be used by default; however, even if memory allocations are aligned, you can't guarantee that the memory buffer you pass to the load / store function is aligned.
 Indeed, consider the matrix product C=AxB, where A is a 15x15 matrix of floats with linear row storage and B a vector that holds 15 float elements.
 The computation of C[1] starts with:
 {% coderay sample.cpp %}
 vector4f tmp(0);
 for(size_t k = 0; k < 12; k+=4)